 - where you give specific consent to allow us to be able to communicate and provide information about services appropriate to your needs.

-We will retain your information for the period necessary to fulfill the relevant purpose for which it is held and we will also retain any external verification so long as it remains accurate based on the information you provide to us.
+We will retain your information for the period necessary to fulfil the relevant purpose for which it is held, and we will also retain any external verification so long as it remains accurate based on the information you provide to us.
 This will allow us to reuse that information when you register for additional services.

 Images of individuals are treated as personal data.
 Images of crowds in a public area are not.
 When taking photographs intended for publication on our website or elsewhere, it is our policy to seek the written permission of any individuals who are photographed.

 We will respond promptly to any request to remove photographic images and/or personal data from the website where the person making such a request has a right to do so in accordance with their data protection rights.